raven-actions/publish-and-tag/README.md

 You can also use this action with other events - you'll need to specify a `tag_name` (see [📥 Inputs](#-inputs) section below).

 Optionally you can set the `files` property in your `package.json` with the list of the additional files that should be included in your release.
 Yes, it supports `globs`!
+Supports via [minimatch](https://github.com/isaacs/minimatch#features).

 In the `files`, you do not have to include action manifest files (`action.yml` / `action.yaml`) or file pointed into `main`.
 Both are included by default.
-Nothing wrong will happen if any of those files are included in the files, for example, with globs. publish-and-tag action will filter it.
+Nothing wrong will happen if any of those files are included in the files, for example, with globs. `publish-and-tag` action will filter it.

 ```json
 {